envoyproxy/gateway/docs/latest/user/tls-cert-manager.md

 ## Collecting Garbage

-cert-manager [deletes unused Certificate resources](https://github.com/cert-manager/cert-manager/blob/c5e6bf39d688d202592318eaf91988466a7ee37b/pkg/controller/certificate-shim/sync.go#L171), and they are updated in-place when possible, so there should be no need for cleaning up Certificate resources:
-If no Secret points to a Certificate, the Certificate is deleted.

-The other way around is also possible, using [a flag](https://cert-manager.io/docs/usage/certificate/#cleaning-up-secrets-when-certificates-are-deleted).

 You probably want to set the `cert-manager.io/revision-history-limit` annotation on your Gateway to make cert-manager prune the CertificateRequest history.

+cert-manager [deletes unused Certificate resources](https://github.com/cert-manager/cert-manager/blob/c5e6bf39d688d202592318eaf91988466a7ee37b/pkg/controller/certificate-shim/sync.go#L171), and they are updated in-place when possible, so there should be no need for cleaning up Certificate resources.
+The deletion is based on whether a Gateway still holds a `tls.certificateRefs` that requires the Certificate.

+If you remove a TLS listener from a Gateway, you may still have a Secret lingering. cert-manager can clean it up using [a flag](https://cert-manager.io/docs/usage/certificate/#cleaning-up-secrets-when-certificates-are-deleted).

+## Issuer Namespaces

+We have used ClusterIssuer resources in this tutorial.
+They are not bound to any namespace, and will read annotations from Gateways in any namespace.
+You could also use [Issuer](https://cert-manager.io/docs/concepts/issuer/), which is bound to a namespace.
+This is useful e.g. if you want to use different ACME accounts for different namespaces.

+If you change the issuer kind, you also need to change the annotation key from `cert-manager.io/clusterissuer` to `cert-manager.io/issuer`.

 ## Using ExternalDNS